Galesburg, Illinois: Transportation

 Amtrak, the national passenger rail system, provides service from Chicago on four trains daily.
 It operates the California Zephyr, Carl Sandburg, Illinois Zephyr, and Southwest Chief daily from Chicago Union Station to Galesburg station and points west.
 The Southwest Chief and the state-supported Carl Sandburg and Illinois Zephyr take passengers to Chicago or points west, while the California Zephyr discharges passengers only on its eastbound run since the other trains provide ample service.

 Galesburg Transit provides bus service in the city.
 There are four routes: Gold Express Loop, Green Central Loop, Red West Loop, and Blue East Loop.
 BNSF provides rail freight to Galesburg and operates a large hump yard 1.9 mi south of town.

 Galesburg is served by Interstate 74, which runs north to Moline in the Quad Cities region, and southeast to Peoria and beyond.
 The Chicago–Kansas City Expressway, also known as Illinois Route 110, runs through Galesburg.
 To the southwest it passes through Macomb, the home of Western Illinois University, and toward Quincy, before crossing into Missouri.
 Galesburg served is served by U.S. Routes 34 and 150.
 US 34 connects Galesburg to Burlington, Iowa, and Chicago.
 It is a freeway through its entire run in Galesburg and west to Monmouth.
 It connects to Galesburg through three interchanges at West Main Street, North Henderson Street, and North Seminary Street, along with an additional interchange at Interstate 74.
 US 150 runs through the heart of Galesburg.
 It enters the city as Grand Avenue from the southeast, runs through downtown as Main Street, and exits the city as North Henderson Street.
 Galesburg is additionally served by Illinois State Route 97, Route 41, Route 164, and Knox County highways 1, 7, 9, 10, 25, 30, 31, and 40.

-Galesburg Municipal Airport provides general aviation access, while Quad City International Airport and General Wayne A. Downing Peoria International Airport provide commercial flights.
+The Harrel W. Timmons Galesburg Regional Airport provides general aviation access, and is home to the National Stearman Fly-in annually.
+Quad City International Airport and General Wayne A. Downing Peoria International Airport provide commercial flights to local residents.